marcsAtSkyhunter/Capper/README.md

 Webkeys also make it easier to enable [rich sharing](http://www.hpl.hp.com/techreports/2009/HPL-2009-169.pdf) wherein each participant in the handling of a resource gets as much authority as he needs and no more.
 See the [video on Rich Sharing](https://www.youtube.com/watch?v=T92ZboMsH1w) to learn about key features of sharing that are common in the physical world but very rare on the web.
 And the [2Click Sharing video](https://www.youtube.com/watch?v=cJThfgXMBA4) briefly shows a whole online desktop system entirely built with webkeys that enables such rich sharing.

-Capper uses the same webkey protocol that the Waterken Java-based platform uses for browser/server communication.
-You can read more about webkeys, their virtues and their implementation, at http://waterken.sourceforge.net/
+Capper uses the same webkey protocol that the [Waterken](http://waterken.sourceforge.net/) Java-based platform uses for browser/server communication.
+Since this protocol was scrutinized as part of a week long security review of the Waterken server, the protocol is more likely to be less vulnerable than most of the systems making security claims on the web.
 ####Capper First Steps

 Install [node.js](http://nodejs.org).
 Clone Capper to your machine, or download the Capper directory as a zip file and unpack it.
 Make the Capper root directory your current working directory, and install the dependencies: